Ayanfe03/object-tracking-system/README.md

 6. **Metrics Calculation**
    - Count total frames, detections, unique tracked IDs, and calculate FPS.

-7. **JSON Export**
+7. **JSON Detections File**
-   - Save all detections in a structured JSON file.
+   - Save all detections of the detected objects in list format for each frame in a structured JSON file.

 8. **Results**
-   - Produce both a playable annotated video and a JSON log for further analysis.
+   - Produce a playable annotated video and a JSON log for further analysis.

 ---